tiffanyduong1/tiffanyduong.github.io/projects/bakery.md

 This project focused on storing the costs of items users added to their orders and displaying them correctly.
 One of the key lessons I learned was the importance of understanding data types.
 Early on, my website displayed "NaN" (Not a Number) errors because I did not handle certain values properly.
 This project taught me the importance of how data is processed and displayed.

+<a href="https://github.com/tiffanyduong1/bakeryshop"> To see my project, click here. </a>

 <img class="img-fluid" src="../img/bread2.png">